-China found an unlikely partner in Germany,
+China found an unlikely partner in Germany, whose Nazi regime

-independence to the Philippines and
+promised independence to the Philippines and

 suggested an American willingness to recognize a Japanese sphere

 of influence in east Asia, but the administration also insisted on

-retaining the 5:3 battleship ratio and
+retaining the 5:3 battleship ratio and supported the

-construction up to the treaty limits.
+the treaty limits.
 The Silver Purchase Act of 1934, which

 authorized the Treasury Department to buy silver at better than

-market price, created so much pressure on
+market price, created so much pressure on China's silver reserves

-with serious consequences for Chinese economic development.
+consequences for Chinese economic development.

 The most serious opposition to Japanese encroachments on China